Fermented Foods for Better Health

 - Kefir coconut water or kefir raw milk

 - Yogurt and kefir made with live cultures

 - Store for Longer Periods.
-The best thing about fermented foods is its ability to stay for longer periods of time without losing the vital nutrients, it can even go for months when you make fermented homemade salsa, sauerkraut, pickles, beets and garden salads.
+The best thing about fermented foods is its ability to stay for longer periods of time without losing the vital nutrients, it can even go for months when you make fermented homemade salsa, sauerkraut, pickles, beets etc.

 - Raw and unpasteurised.
 Pasteurisation process can wipe out cultures needed to help fortify the gut.
 Go ahead and make your own sauerkraut or kefir to preserve its freshness and health benefits when eaten raw and unpasteurised.

 - Fermented foods must be kept in a cool, dark place to help live organisms thrive.